Hope for adoptive familiesPosted in: News

 Family Futures has developed its Neuro-Physiological Psychotherapy (NPP) model over the course of the past 18 years to help adopted children who have experienced sustained trauma in their birth families.
 This approach combines high levels of work with parents, sensory integration, somatic experience, Theraplay, Dyadic Developmental Therapy, creative arts and therapeutic life story techniques, to address the damage of early developmental trauma.
 Together these approaches help to organise a child’s sense of themselves and their ways of managing the world and relationships.

-The research* was published in print by Sage in the October special edition on adoption in the Clinical Child Psychology and Psychiatry Online after passing a rigorous peer review process.
+The first two research papers were published in 2016 in Clinical Child Psychology and Psychiatry Online, after passing a rigorous peer review process.

 A need for strong evidence

-Dr Elaine McCullough, Principal Clinical Psychologist and Assessment Services Manager at Family Futures, says: “There is limited published research and evidence to show what is effective in the treatment of children who have experienced developmental trauma and who have been placed for adoption.
+Dr Elaine McCullough, co-author of the research at Family Futures, says: “There is limited published research and evidence to show what is effective in the treatment of children who have experienced developmental trauma and who have been placed for adoption.

 “We believe that the NPP model is the best way to begin to understand and therapeutically address the complex presentations of children who have experienced developmental trauma whilst living with their birth families.
 But a belief wasn’t enough for us.
 We wanted to ascertain whether there was good, quantifiable evidence to support the existing anecdotal evidence of the effectiveness of the therapeutic services we provide.”